justinisamaker/isamaker/content/blog/arduino-projection-mapping/index.md

 // Set up a void for a serial event that is triggered at a newline void serialEvent(Serial myPort) {
-  // get the message until a newline - that's now our string String inString = myPort.readStringUntil('\n');
+  // get the message until a newline–that's now our string String inString = myPort.readStringUntil('\n');

   // if we've got a valid message